compsult/MenuOptions/docs/source/SelectParams.rst

     default: **false**

-    Setting Diasbled to true will make the MenuOptions control disabled.
+    Setting Disabled to true will make the MenuOptions control disabled.

-    Setting Diasbled to false will make the MenuOptions control enabled.
+    Setting Disabled to false will make the MenuOptions control enabled.

 Note: